 How to Overcome New Security Challenges with Adoption of Cloud

 Despite being around for two decades, the cloud has become a must-have for modern businesses.
-There’s plenty of data pointing to the cost benefits, business efficiencies, and competitive advantages, leading more and more businesses to implement cloud solutions.
+Plenty of data points to the cost benefits, business efficiencies, and competitive advantages, leading more and more businesses to implement cloud solutions.
 That comes with a big risk, however.
-According to the Cloud Security Alliance’s 2021 report “ State of Cloud Security Concerns, Challenges and Incidents ,” 41% of participants weren’t sure if they had a cloud security incident in the past year.
+According to the Cloud Security Alliance’s 2021 report “ State of Cloud Security Concerns, Challenges and Incidents,” 41% of participants weren’t sure if they had a cloud security incident in the past year.

-Since 2019, that percentage has doubled.
-Clearly, businesses know that cloud security is important, but they’re not sure exactly why or how to go about protecting them.
+That percentage has doubled since 2019.
+Clearly, businesses know that cloud security is important, but they’re not sure exactly why or how to protect themselves.
 With cloud security threats on the rise, that’s not a good place to be.
-Many organizations have attempted to protect their cloud environments with existing security solutions and fail to adopt native cloud security solutions.
+Many organizations have attempted to protect their cloud environments with existing security solutions and failed to adopt native cloud security solutions.

 Organizations often use two or more public cloud providers to adapt to their organizational needs.
-These providers host a wealth of sensitive business and customer data, critical applications, and other high-risk information that cyber criminals want to get their hands on.
-As more organizations put their trust in multi-cloud or hybrid cloud environments without a thorough understanding of the vulnerabilities and threats – or a strategy in place to secure them – they’re putting a lot at risk.
+These providers host a wealth of sensitive business and customer data, critical applications, and other high-risk information that cyber criminals want to access.
+As more organizations put their trust in multi-cloud or hybrid cloud environments without a thorough understanding of the vulnerabilities and threats – or a strategy to secure them – they’re putting a lot at risk.

 Challenges to Security with Multi-Cloud Environments

-What makes this effective is that the privileged access process is consistent across users, locations, and operating systems, reducing any “weak links” that could compromise the system.
-This helps an organization move to zero persistent privileges which significantly reduces the risk to the business.
+This is effective because the privileged access process is consistent across users, locations, and operating systems, reducing any “weak links” that could compromise the system.
+This helps an organization move to zero persistent privileges, significantly reducing the business risk.

 Data Protection and Privacy

-Diverse, complex environments are difficult to manage effectively with consistent, organization-wide privacy and data protection.
+Diverse, complex environments are challenging to manage effectively with consistent, organization-wide privacy and data protection.
 Different cloud providers often have built-in security tools , leaving organizations thinking they’re safe to count on this protection.
 Organizations still struggle with compliance and regulatory requirements across multiple cloud environments, however.
-One of the major challenges is while cloud environments have many built-in tools and do security by design, unfortunately for many, they are not enabled by default. data secure
+One of the major challenges is that while cloud environments have many built-in tools and do security by design, unfortunately, they are not enabled by default for many.

-These disjointed cloud environments have an array of tools and controls to ensure cloud security, so there’s no option for an organization-wide solution.
+These disjointed cloud environments have various tools and controls to ensure cloud security, so there’s no option for an organization-wide solution.
 Then, no matter how robust the security is for different clouds, there are unnoticed weak spots and vulnerabilities with no protection.

 Cloud Management Platforms (CMPs) can offer a solution to cloud security and management.
 Instead of juggling the requirements between different cloud environments, administrators can rely on a unified interface with full visibility.
-IT teams then have an option to provide a consistent, system-wide security layer in a multi-cloud environment with access management for all users.
+IT teams then can provide a consistent, system-wide security layer in a multi-cloud environment with access management for all users.

 Employee Skills Gaps